 The Vegas reign

-- Siegfried & Roy's debut performance in Vegas was in 1967.
+• Siegfried and Roy's debut performance in Vegas was in 1967.

-- Steve Wynn signed their Vegas contract - with a $50 million contract - to headline his new hotel The Mirage in 1989.
+• The pair signed a $50 million multi-year contract with Steve Wynn to headline his new hotel The Mirage in 1989.

-- They quickly became the city's highest-paid performers, selling out every show, 500 of them a year in the their own 1,504 capacity Siegfried & Roy Theatre.
+• They quickly became among the city's highest-paid act, selling out 500 shows a year in the their 1,504 capacity Siegfried & Roy Theatre.

-- Over the course of 50 years, Siegfried and Roy performed 30,000 shows to 50 million people, generating over $1 billion in ticket sales.
+• Across 50 years, Siegfried and Roy performed 30,000 shows to 50 million people – contributing to ticket sales over $1 billion,

 Illusionists Siegfried (left) & Roy (right) with one of their rare white tiger cubs on Hollywood Boulevard where they were honoured with the 2,144th star on the Hollywood Walk of Fame, 1999.
 Contributor: Featureflash Archive / Alamy.
 Photographer: Paul Smith.